tsmith4014/tsmith4014/README.md

 ---

-⚡ AI Joke of the Day: 🤖 Why was the JavaScript developer sad?
-Because they didn't Node how to Express themself! 🤖
+⚡ AI Joke of the Day: 🤖 Why did the functional programmer get thrown out of school?
+Because he refused to take classes. 🤖

 ---